 What Is A Function And What Is An Excel Worksheet Function

 As mentioned above, you can write VBA statements that use functions.
-As explained by John Walkenbach in Excel VBA Programming for Dummies, you can use 3 types of functions:
+You can use 3 types of functions:

 By the end of this blog post, you'll have a very clear idea of what are worksheet functions, why you should use them when creating VBA applications, and how you can work with them within Visual Basic for Applications.

-However, regardless of which of type of function you use, they all share the basic same fundamental purpose.
-As explained in VBA for Excel Made Simple:
+However, regardless of which of type of function you use, they all share the basic same fundamental purpose:

 Excel worksheet functions, which are the focus of this blog post, are provided by Excel.
 In other words, worksheet functions are the ones you generally use when writing formulas.
 You can explore and find most of these Excel worksheet functions by using the different commands and menus that appear within the Function Library in the Formulas tab of the Ribbon.